kwin5/bimm143/README.md

 # bimm143
-my class repo for bimm143 at UCSD
+my class reposotiry  for bimm143 (Introduction to bioinformatics) at UCSD,